 We know that finding and correcting problems is not enough.
-We also require suppliers to implement Apple-designed training programs to educate workers about local laws, their rights as workers, occupational health and safety, and Apple’s Supplier Code of Conduct.
-Supervisors and managers are also trained on effective management practices, including worker–management communication, anti-harassment policies, and worker protections.
+We also require suppliers to implement Apple-designed training programmes to educate workers about local laws, their rights as workers, occupational health and safety, and Apple’s Supplier Code of Conduct.
+Supervisors and managers are also trained on effective management practices, including worker-management communication, anti-harassment policies and worker protections.
 Since 2007, more than 2.3 million workers and managers in our supply chain have received this training, carrying this knowledge with them in their current role or any future job.

 Niu Depo, Human Resources

-“Entering the factory straight after finishing high school, I always dreamed about advanced education.
+“Entering the factory straight after leaving school, I always dreamed about advanced education.
 I actually passed the National College Entrance Examination, but both my older brother and younger sister needed the chance at that time, so I decided to start working to support the family.
 SEED provides me resources and knowledge of different subjects, and I keep taking courses that are relevant to my job posts.
 I have taken courses in project management and am now on my way to finishing a degree in human resources, which is what I want to do for a living.”

 Zhang Taowei, Quality Control